harshcommits/harshcommits.github.io/README.md

     * a sample kind cluster hosted in a EC2 instance, or
     * an EKS/GKE/AKS cluster (whichever cloud account is cheaper, hehe)

 2. **Portfolio Application** -> Mostly to brush up on my Java/Spring Boot and React/Next.js(TypeScript) skills.
 The web app is supposed to be a publicly available resume and showcase for all these projects.
+Following topics can be covered:
+ * Hosted on Kubernetes (ideally with logging and monitoring enabled via Prometheus and Grafana)
+ * Interacting with PostgreSQL and AWS using Spring Cloud

 3. **Opentelemetry** -> PoC of implementing Opentelemetry using Go and Python for hosted applications, and explore use-cases.